CristianoNarducci/Eyeglass/README_en.md

 If not altered, each tab should do its work no matter what comparison method is used, as the program stores the differences in a method-agnostic way (x,y coordinates and the percentage of difference).

 ### Screenshots of the running program
+The visual aspect of the program should conform to the theme in use on the computer, as wxWidgets uses libraries native to the systems it runs on.
 ![horizontal view](docs/screenshots/screen_orig_h.png)
 ![vertical view](docs/screenshots/screen_orig_v.png)
 ![list](docs/screenshots/screen_list.png)